-Collaboration is the key to our success at VHS.
+Collaboration is the key to our success at VHS Learning.
 Over the years we have partnered with many organizations to provide online learning to schools locally and around the world.

-If your company is interested in partnering with The Virtual High School by sponsoring a school or students, please contact us to inquire about opportunities.
+If your company is interested in partnering with VHS Learning by sponsoring a school or students, please contact us to inquire about opportunities.

 AVI CHAI is a private foundation endowed by Zalman C. Bernstein →